Original Publication Date: 01/20/2009

 The BIG-IP ASM Application Language setting specifies the default character encoding set for the web application.
 The language encoding determines how the security policy processes the character sets.

-To verify that the BIG-IP ASM is using the correct language or encoding set, perform the following procedure:
+To verify that the BIG-IP ASM system is using the correct language or encoding set, perform the following procedure:

 Changing the Application Language